sylhare/sylhare.github.io/_posts/2023/2023-09-07-Github-actions-kung-fu.md

 ### On a pull request

-You can also have repository events as triggers such as the pull request:
+You can also have repository events as triggers, such as the pull request:

 ```yaml
 on:
   pull_request:
 ```

 There's also a trigger for the issues.
-You can also fine tune it, check the [documentation][1] for reference.
+You can also fine-tune it, check the [documentation][1] for reference.

 ### Manually